dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ##### `--randomize`

 > **Optional**: For taxa with multiple sequences, shuffle order randomly.
-Overrides sorting by length for all methods (-f).
+Overrides sorting by length for all methods specified using `-f`.

 ##### `--allseqs`